nashwaan/xml-js/README.md

   --out                Output file where result should be written.
   --spaces             Specifies amount of space indentation in the output.
   --full-tag           XML elements will always be in <a></a> form.
-  --no-decl            Declaration instruction <?xml ..?> will be ignored.
+  --no-decl            Declaration directive <?xml?> will be ignored.
+  --no-inst            Processing instruction <?...?> will be ignored.
   --no-attr            Attributes of elements will be ignored.
   --no-text            Texts of elements will be ignored.
   --no-cdata           CData of elements will be ignored.